Frie Leysen

 Frie Leysen (19 February 1950 – 22 September 2020) was a Belgian festival director.
-She was director of the art centre deSingel from 1980 until 1991.
+She was director of the art centre deSingel, Antwerp, from 1980 until 1991.
 In 1994, she co-founded the Kunstenfestivaldesarts in Brussels.

-Biography
+Early life and education

 Frie Leysen was born in Hasselt on 19 February 1950 as the daughter of Bert Leysen, the first programming director of the NIR, and the twin sister of actor Johan Leysen.
 She studied Medieval Art History at the University of Leuven.